Rough Brothers, Inc

 Rough Brothers, Inc. (pronounced RAUH) is a privately held greenhouse manufacturing and restoration company based in Cincinnati, Ohio.
 Founded in 1932, Rough Brothers designs, manufactures, and installs greenhouse structures and systems for commercial purposes, research and teaching, retail garden centers, and conservatories.
 Rough Brothers was acquired by Gibraltar Industries, a manufactured goods corporation, in June 2015 and has two sister companies, RBI Solar and RBI Structures.
-The company currently has facilities in Cincinnati, Ohio, Temecula, California, Washington, North Carolina, and Shanghai, China.
+The company currently has facilities in Cincinnati, Ohio.

 Company history

 1932-1949

 Rough Brothers was founded by two brothers, Earl M. Rough and Robert T. Rough, from Indiana in 1932.
 From the creation of their company until the onset of World War II the brothers repaired and maintained greenhouses in the Indianapolis, IN area.
 In 1946, the Roughs decided to form a company that would provide additional greenhouse services for commercial growers, including turn-key construction and a full line of building materials and equipment.
 With this expansion of services, brothers Worth Rough and George Rough were brought into the team, along with family friend Carl Trinkle.
 Their first commercial greenhouse projects were developed in the Midwest and later throughout the United States.